 A common debate amongst backcountry-goers is whether to wear a hardshell or softshell jacket as an outer layer.
-Both types have their priorities—hardshells excel in extreme conditions, while softshells are generally breathable, stretchy, and soft to the touch—and predictably, each makes sense in very different conditions.
-To help you choose the best option, below we break down the pros and cons of hardshell and softshell jackets, including weather protection, breathability, weight, comfortcost, and more.
+Both types have areas in which they shine: Hardshells excel in extreme conditions, while softshells are generally breathable, stretchy, and soft to the touch.
+Predictably, each makes sense in very different conditions.
+To help you choose the best option, below we break down the pros and cons of each type based on multiple different factors.
+And for a look at our current favorites in each category, check out our detailed guides of the best hardshell jackets and best softshell jackets.

 Types of Shells